John Savage (soldier)

 The year following his victory at Bosworth, Henry VII sent Savage to arrest Sir Humphrey Stafford and his brother Thomas Stafford, who had risen up against the king in the first major challenge to Henry's reign.
 Savage led a force to Culham where the two were seeking sanctuary and had them forcibly removed.
 The brothers were tried and found guilty, Sir Humphrey was executed whilst Thomas was pardoned.
 This event was notable enough for Pope Innocent VIII to announce a papal bull which established modifications affecting the privilege of sanctuary, significantly limiting its practical use and vindicating the actions taken by Savage on behalf of the King.

 Savage later served as one of two main cavalry commanders at the Battle of Stoke Field on 16 June 1487, where leading Yorkists fought to put the pretender Lambert Simnel on the throne.
 This was the final battle of the Wars of the Roses, with the engagement ending in a decisive victory for the Tudors and leaving nearly all of Henry's Yorkist opponents dead.
-This victory served to end the previously significant factional divisions between those loyal to the houses of York and Lancaster.
-In 1492 Savage raised a force of men-at-arms and archers and joined Henry's expeditionary force to France.
-The campaign was intended to stop the French King Charles VIII's support of the pretender to the throne of England Perkin Warbeck.
+In 1492, Savage raised a force of men-at-arms and archers and joined Henry's expeditionary force to France.
+The campaign was intended to stop the French King Charles VIII's support of the pretender to the throne of England, Perkin Warbeck.
 Savage would not return to England alive, losing his life during the Siege of Boulogne.

 Savage was a supporter successively of Edward IV of England who appointed him a Knight of the Bath on the occasion of his Queen's coronation on 26 May 1465, and Henry VII, who appointed him a Knight of the Order of the Garter in 1488.
 Savage also served as a member of Henry VII's Privy Council.